cat1989/webpack-dynamic-proxy/README.md

 # webpack-dynamic-proxy
 Dynamic proxy for webpack.
 Watching config file in real time to avoid reboot webpack everytime.
 ## How to use?
-create a proxy.config.js on your project root directory.
+Create a proxy.config.js on your project root directory.
 ```js
 module.exports = [
     {